jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 following: top patterns, top action types and top asset varieties.
-This is a very handy tool to help you locate potential problem areas in your region.Hopefully you will find this (especially when combined with other data found in this report, such as industry and organization size) informative with regard to what your organization might be more prone to in terms of attacks and can therefore assist you in creating your defense strategy.Figure 79\.
-Incidents and breaches by region2024 DBIR Regions786 Wrap\-upThis concludes our regularly scheduled programming.
+This is a very handy tool to help you locate potential problem areas in your region.
+Hopefully you will find this (especially when combined with other data found in this report, such as industry and organization size) informative with regard to what your organization might be more prone to in terms of attacks and can therefore assist you in creating your defense strategy.
+Figure 79\.
+Incidents and breaches by region
+6
+Wrap\-up
+80
+2024 DBIR Wrap\-up
+This concludes our regularly
+scheduled programming.
 We hope you have found the
 information in this document
-helpful, actionable and enjoyable.The DBIR team wishes you all a safe and prosperous year, and we look forward to seeing you again in 2025\.Once again the DBIR has shown us that while life is, in many ways, unpredictable, being as prepared as possible for all eventualities is the
+helpful, actionable and enjoyable.
+Once again the DBIR has shown
+us that while life is, in many ways, unpredictable, being as prepared as possible for all eventualities is the